 Dartmouth Aerospace Engineering Club

-The student-run DFR team designs, implements, and tests a high performance all-electric race car.
-The DFR team initiated the annual Formula Hybrid™ competition, which is run by Thayer School.
-The team receives advice and equipment from the faculty and staff of Thayer School, but DFR members raise most of each year's budget from corporate sponsors and personal donations.
+The student-run Dartmouth Formula Racing (DFR) team designs, builds, and tests a high performance hybrid or electric race car.
+The DFR team initiated the annual Formula Hybrid+Electric™ competition, which is run by Thayer School.
+The team receives advice and equipment from Thayer faculty and staff, but DFR members raise most of each year's budget from corporate sponsors and personal donations.

-Dartmouth Humanitarian Engineering (formerly Humanitarian Engineering Leadership Projects (HELP)) exists to organize and support service initiatives all over the world.
+Dartmouth Humanitarian Engineering (DHE) — formerly Humanitarian Engineering Leadership Projects (HELP) — exists to organize and support service initiatives all over the world.
 DHE's goal is to improve a community's quality of life with solutions that are fully sustainable using local materials.
 Projects seek to provide clean water, improve sanitation, and reduce environmental impact through the implementation of appropriate technologies that are socially conscious, economically feasible, and fully sustainable.
 Current initiatives include improved cooking technologies and alternative fuels in Tanzania and hydropower sites for off-grid areas in Rwanda.

 - The Dartmouth Humanitarian Engineering collection on Flickr

 Dartmouth LEGO League

 In FIRST LEGO® League, teams use LEGO Mindstorms technologies and LEGO bricks to design, build, and program robots to solve real-world challenges.
 Dartmouth LEGO League (DLL) began as a Schweitzer Fellowship project by Kristen Lurie '08 in 2007.
 Since then, it has matched student mentors with local FIRST teams and has hosted an annual tournament in which several Dartmouth professors, as well as community members, act as judges.